chrisglein/chrisglein.github.io/_drafts/2025-07-08-Mus101-Radiohead.md

 - Band basically stopped playing the song cause they didn’t like it.
 - Unexpected court change in chorus from G major to B major.
 Then C major to C minor
 - The bends 1995
-- “My iron lung“
+- "My iron lung"
 - OK computer 1997
-- “Let Down”
+- "Let Down"

 ### High and Dry - Radiohead (1995)